syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Editing.md

 ### Programmatic clipboard options

-EditControl provides extensive support to cut, copy or paste the text data programmatically.
+Provides extensive support to cut, copy or paste the text data programmatically.
 The following methods in the EditControl facilitates these clipboard operations.

 <table>
 <tr>